f-min/WCD_probe/README.md

 ### before use

+You need to edit the markers.txt file for the tool to work correctly.
+It is necessary to enter the markers of the account with which the tests are carried out (i.e. username, email, name, surname, etc.).
+If the file in question is left blank, the tool may not detect some WCDs.
-You MUST edit the /WCD_prober/conf/marker.txt file before running the program.
-You must enter all of the account information provided during the registration on the site you want to test.
-For example your email, your username, your address, etc...
-The program will search these marker during the computation for finding WCD vulnerabilities. <br/>An example of such file can be found in the code below:
+ <br/>An example of such file can be found in the code below:

 ```
 my_username